antarthureau/max-graf-library/README.md

 ## Status

-Under active development. `graf`, `graf.traverse` (random walk, DFS, BFS, Dijkstra), `graf.affiche`, and `graf.observe` are all implemented and working.
-Remaining before a first release: a visual rework of `graf.affiche` (force-directed layout, zoom/pan, node dragging), a duplicate-instance-name crash, and packaging/docs.
-A* search and further structural operators (`graf.op`, `graf.info`, `graf.path`) are planned after that.
+The project is under active development, with many things on the to-do list! `graf`, `graf.traverse` (random walk, DFS, BFS, Dijkstra), `graf.affiche`, and `graf.observe` are all implemented and working at this point.
+I plan to look at a visual rework of `graf.affiche` (several layouts, zoom/pan, node dragging maybe) and packaging/docs/examples/helpfiles.
+In `graf.traverse` the next thing is to implement A* search and possibly other navigation parameters.
+I also have to take a step back and look at how to tackle the weight/value of edges and how to toggle between a normalized weight and an absolute weight, and how they subsequently act as a cost or a higher probability in navigation algorithms.
+In addition, a good structure for node's payloads and how to use them.

 I will consider a Pure Data port once the basic Max version is stable, but you are welcome to work on it if inspired! :)

-Known limitations at this stage: creating two named `[graf]` instances that share a name across patches can and will crash Max; `[graf.affiche]` doesn't pick up its instance name at construction and needs a manual `update <name>` message; in addition, the circular layout of `[graf.affiche]` quickly becomes hard to read, so this is a priority in my to-do list.
+Known bugs at this stage: creating two named `[graf]` instances that share a name across patches can and will crash Max; `[graf.affiche]` doesn't pick up its instance name at construction and needs a manual `update <name>` message; in addition, the circular layout of `[graf.affiche]` quickly becomes hard to read, so this is a priority on my to-do list.

 -----